jonathanaloya/jonathanaloya/README.md

 ## 🧠 About Me

 I'm a passionate and driven software developer with a strong foundation in modern web technologies.
-I'm currently pursuing Web and Computer Programming and Web Development certificates at **Brigham Young University–Idaho** through the **BYU–Pathway Worldwide** program.
+I'm currently pursuing my Software Development degree at **Brigham Young University–Idaho** through the **BYU–Pathway Worldwide** program.

 My journey into software development began from a deep curiosity about how technology shapes the world around us.
 Over time, I have developed a particular interest in building scalable, user-friendly web applications.
 I enjoy solving real-world problems with code, and I'm constantly exploring new tools, frameworks, and best practices.